ThesisFormatter

 Do not manually type the table of contents.
 A manual table may look correct, but page numbers and links will not update reliably.
 Use Word's table of contents feature or a controlled static table with real internal links.

-Before submission, right-click the table of contents and update the entire table.
+Before submission, update the entire table of contents.
 Then check that introduction, chapters, conclusion, bibliography, and annexes appear at the expected depth.

 5. Use real captions for figures and tables